How Bad Credit Can Affect Your Utility Bills

-Utility contracts are a form of credit.
+Utility contracts are a form of credit

 Technically, when utility companies set up an account for you, they’re issuing you credit.
 These accounts are called “open accounts,” as in, every month you have an open balance that needs to be paid in full.

-Bad credit also means additional hassle.
+Bad credit may create additional hassle

 How do utility deposits work?

 Assuming you keep up with your utility payments, Chilsen explains you should be able to get your deposit back with interest after a certain number of monthly payments.
 Of course, if your payments are past due, you could lose that deposit and risk having your utilities shut off.

 And how big can these deposits get?
 Chilsen offers an exact amount:

 “It’s one-sixth of your annual bill, or if you don’t have a usage history at the property, one-sixth of the property’s previous annual bill.
 For commercial customers, it’s one-third.”